phyloref/jphyloref/README.md

 computational reproducibility, holds in practice.
 2. The secondary goal is to enable integration with external tools that need to obtain the clade ancestor node(s) resulting from a given ontology of phyloreferences and reference tree(s).
-When run as part of an automated testing workflow, JPhyloRef reports test results in the cross-platform [Test Anything Protocol] (TAP) format.
+When run as part of an automated testing workflow, JPhyloRef reports test results in the cross-platform [Test Anything Protocol] format.
 When used to find clade ancestor nodes implied by logical clade definitions, results are returned as a [JSON] object.
 JPhyloRef uses the [OWL API] reference library for reading Web Ontology Language (OWL) ontologies, and for the actual ontology reasoning step it uses an external and configurable OWL reasoner.